Ayman947/Analyzing-Stocks-TSLA-GME/1_README.md

 - [GME_Revenues](https://www.macrotrends.net/stocks/charts/GME/gamestop/revenue): A data scource containing GME Quarterly Revenue
 (Millions of US $)

-- Prices-Data: Collected through yfinance APIs, which is a reliable method of gathering financial data.
+- Prices-Data: Collected through **yfinance API**, which is a reliable method of gathering financial data.

-## **Data Cleaning** & **Preprocessing**
+# **Data Cleaning** & **Preprocessing**

-1. Dropping null values from TSLA_revenues_data.
+- Dropping null values from TSLA_revenues_data.
-2. Removing dollar signs and thousands separators from TSLA_revenues_data.
+- Removing dollar signs and thousands separators from TSLA_revenues_data.
-3. Removing dollar signs and thousands separators from GME_revenues_data.
+- Removing dollar signs and thousands separators from GME_revenues_data.
-4. Editing data types for both TSLA & GME data to be relevant for our analysis:
+- Editing data types for both TSLA & GME data to be relevant for our analysis:
   - Changing the date column to datetime.
   - Changing the revenues column to float.

-## **Results**
+# **Results**

 - An interactive dashboard that conveys the trends of TSLA's prices (US $) and revenues (Millions of US $).